-Eyeglasses can do a spectacular job of correcting common refractive errors such as myopia, hyperopia, presbyopia and astigmatism.
-But if you lead an extremely active life, play contact sports or simply don’t want to perch a pair of glasses on your nose all the time, you will most likely want to get contact lenses -- which means getting a separate contact lens exam to ensure that your contacts fit correctly and comfortably, correct your vision as precisely as possible and suit your health and lifestyle requirements.
-Here at Shreveport Eye Clinic, any ophthalmologist on our experienced team will be happy to administer this type of exam.
+Eyeglasses can do a great job of correcting common refractive errors such as myopia, hyperopia, presbyopia and astigmatism.
+However, if you lead an active life, play contact sports or simply don’t want to perch a pair of glasses on your nose all of the time, you will most likely want to get contact lenses.
+A separate contact lens exam is required to ensure that your contacts fit correctly and comfortably, correct your vision as precisely as possible, and suit your health and lifestyle requirements.

-If you’ve recently had a prescription for corrective lenses created or updated, then you may not need a fresh vision exam -- you can simply bring that prescription and/or your current pair of glasses to your contact lens exam in Shreveport.
+If you’ve recently had a prescription for corrective lenses created or updated, then you may not need a fresh vision exam.
+You can simply bring that prescription and/or your current pair of glasses to your contact lens exam at Shreveport Eye Clinic.
 (It’s worth noting that this exam is typically billed separately and is not necessarily covered by your insurance plan.)
-If it’s been a while since you had your vision tested, we need to evaluate it again to make sure we have a valid vision correction prescription before we move forward.
+If it’s been a while since you had your vision tested, we need to evaluate it again to make sure we have a current vision correction prescription before we move forward.

-We also need to think about how your specific vision correction needs will affect your contact lens selection.
-For instance, if you require multifocal eyeglasses due to presbyopia, you’ll need multifocal contact lenses as well.
+There are many types of contact lenses available to suit specific correction requirements and lifestyle needs.
+For example, if you require multifocal eyeglasses due to presbyopia, you’ll need multifocal contact lenses as well.
 Patients with giant papillary conjunctivitis, an irritation caused by the body’s own proteins, will want contacts that can be replaced frequently such as single-use disposable lenses.
 People with keratoconus, a cone-like bulging of the corneas, may need scleral lenses that “vault” completely over the corneas.

-We will also examine your eye health to determine what kind of contact lenses will do the best job for you.
-Tear film evaluations can tell us whether your eyes will need some extra help from lenses constructed of moisture-retaining materials.
-Severe refractive errors may call for rigid gas permeable lenses, which can provide superior vision correction, instead of “soft” lenses.
+We will undertake a full eye health examination to determine what kind of contact lenses will do the best job for you.
+For instance, tear film evaluations can tell us whether your eyes will need some extra help from lenses constructed of moisture-retaining materials, while severe refractive errors may call for rigid gas-permeable lenses, which can provide superior vision correction instead of “soft” lenses.